otrv4/otrv4/architecture-decisions/006-no-postquantum.md

 attacks by quantum computers.
 If elliptic curve cryptography and 3072-bit Diffie-Hellman can be attacked by quantum computers in the next upcoming years, OTRv4's primitives will become unsafe and unusable.
-However, the use of a 3072-bit Diffie-Hellman "mix key" is used partly due to the potential of quantum computers arriving earlier than predicted.
+However, the use of a 3072-bit Diffie-Hellman "brace key" is used partly due to the potential of quantum computers arriving earlier than predicted.
 We want extra protection against post-conversation decryption of transcripts in this case.